 "We each have a family history.
 Mine is unique.
 My mother is Catholic and my father is Buddhist.
 My mom taught me to pray and baptized me.
 And my dad showed me his greatness.
 When I told him I wanted to be a priest, it was difficult at first because I am the only male child (I have a sister), and surnames are passed through the male child.
 However, he didn't object and gave me his permission".

-Hasitha also told how he discovered his vocation:
+Hasitha also told how she discovered her vocation:

 "An angel did not appear to ask me if I wanted to become a priest; I discovered it little by little from childhood.
 Through the parish and other events in my life, the Lord planted the call in my heart.
 When I decided to become a priest, I realized that it was a difficult decision in my context, but "the Lord also gives me the courage to be a priest".